 Located at 274 South Brannan Street, the new facility offers instant access to eight on-net providers, while over 12 more remain easily available.
 Phase One of the general opening made over 5,000 square feet available to colocation clients, along with 1 megawatt of power with the ability to scale according to client demand.

-Presently offering over 105,000 square feet of rentable space, the six-story building, which also includes offices and retail tenants, is centrally located in San Francisco’s SOMA (South of Market) district.
-It is known locally as the ‘Fiber Depot’ due to its concentration of data center and telco clients.
+Presently offering over 105,000 square feet of rentable space, the six-story building, including offices and retail tenants, is centrally located in San Francisco’s SOMA (South of Market) district.
+It is known locally as the ‘Fiber Depot’ due to its data center and telco client concentration.

 Telx has 20 carrier-neutral data centers located in 13 key US regions.
 Taken in their entirety, these facilities represent 1.3 million square feet of data center storage space and thousands of connections to major global networks.

-SFR1, the Telx San Francisco facility located at 200 Paul Avenue, is one of the leading data center and carrier resources in Northern California.
-The five-story, 425,000 square foot building is seismically rated for protection against earthquakes, which is a major bonus for clients who need solid business continuity capability.
+SFR1, the Telx San Francisco facility located at 200 Paul Avenue, is one of Northern California's leading data center and carrier resources.
+The five-story, 425,000-square-foot building is seismically rated for protection against earthquakes, which is a major bonus for clients who need solid business continuity capability.

-200 Paul Avenue facilitates access to many of the foremost domestic and international carriers, with its carrier density making it an ideal access point for the northern US as well as Asia, the East Coast, and Telx data centers in Santa Clara and Los Angeles.
+200 Paul Avenue facilitates access to many of the foremost domestic and international carriers, with its carrier density making it an ideal access point for the northern US and Asia, the East Coast, and Telx data centers in Santa Clara and Los Angeles.
 The outcome of such favorable connectivity is a steady influx of customers.

 CoreSite